A/B Testing for Emails: Simple Steps to Optimize Your 2024 Campaigns

 Determine Sample Size

-Send Out Your Test
+Send out Your Test

 Monitor the Results